oddjobs-maple/odd_job_guides/magelet/README.md

   While it is common for ordinary mages to keep their Spell Booster at level 6 for a while, magelets will want to do the same, but at **level 11** (the point at and beyond which the boosting effect is at its largest).
-The reasoning here is that magelets have a hard time one-shotting their foes, for the most part, and Element Amplification works as a percentage of the raw (read: before MDEF) damage that is done per-strike.
+The reasoning here is that magelets have a hard time one-shotting (or two-shotting) their foes, for the most part, and Element Amplification works as a percentage of the raw (read: before MDEF) damage that is done per-strike.
 As a result, while Element Amplification is extremely beneficial for magelets, during early-ish third job, the magelet&rsquo;s extra damage due to Element Amplification is _somewhat eclipsed by the variance in the magelet&rsquo;s damage output_ (natural variance, as well as variance due to the targets&rsquo; MDEF).
 Spell Booster helps enormously to get in the extra attacks needed to subdue each foe.
 Also, poison DoT effects are not affected by Element Amplification anyways.

 Personally, I play an ice/lightning magelet.
 For this reason, I will reproduce my skill builds here, for ice/lightning magelets only.
 Magelets of the other